 What Ships-a-Lot Fulfillment Warehouse Services Cost

 |Stock shipment receiving||Free|

 |Fulfillment fees||Pick, pack & packaging combine in one customized fee|

 |Shipping||Lowest discounted rate|

 |Get a free quote||Get a quote from Ships-a-Lot for your fulfillment needs here.|

-Ships-a-Lot, like ShipBob, quotes its fulfillment fees based on the items being shipped and order volume.
+Like ShipBob, Ships-a-Lot customizes your pick and pack fulfillment fees based on the items being shipped and order volume.
 But unlike ShipBob, shipping charges aren’t rolled into fulfillment costs.
 Shipping is billed separately and they pass the lowest discounted carrier rates on to you.
-This can be quite a savings compared to the rates you’d receive as a small shipper.
-Plus, Ships-a-Lot operates one Ohio-based warehouse, so orders reach a good portion of the nation’s population within 1-3 days.
+This can be quite a savings compared to the rates you’d receive as a small shipper handling fulfillment in-house.

 Best Fulfillment Warehouse for Amazon Sellers: Fulfillment By Amazon (FBA)

 For Amazon sellers, using FBA as your fulfillment warehouse is almost a no-brainer because of the many benefits both you and your buyers will enjoy.
 For most sellers, offering Prime 2-Day Shipping to Amazon’s vast buying audience is the top reason to use FBA.
 But Amazon’s Free Shipping offers, practically hands-free order management, and the Amazon trust factor all come into play when considering FBA, too.

 If you sell on Amazon, seriously consider using FBA.
 It’s hands-down the easiest way to sell and fulfill Amazon orders, plus it puts the sales-driving Prime logo on your products.
 Here’s a quick look at how it works: